 Seed dispersal is a fundamental process in plant ecology and due to its importance in shaping plant distribution and communities, various modelling approaches have been developed to predict seed movement and dispersal processes.
 Frugivore-generated seed dispersal patterns are largely influenced by animal movements, and the intraspecific variation in animal movement and behaviors.
 In particular, long-distance seed dispersal (LDD) plays a significant role in determining genetic diversity and range expansion in plants.
 As frugivores can travel long distances and transport seeds with them, animal-mediated seed dispersal is a key component of LDD events.
 In this study we seek to understand the implications of individual variation in animal movement rates and how these can impact estimates of long-distance seed dispersal by changing the heaviness of tails in dispersal kernels.
-We use a simulation approach to explore the effects of intraspecific variation estimating parameters from empirical data for the araçari, Pteroglossus pluricintus, one of the primary frugivores for the Amazonian canopy tree Virola flexuosa.
+We use a simulation approach to explore the effects of intraspecific variation estimating parameters from empirical data for the Many-banded araçari, Pteroglossus pluricintus, one of the primary frugivores for the Amazonian canopy tree Virola flexuosa.
 We combine animal movement data and gut retention time to simulate Virola seed dispersal with an individual-based model on a homogeneous unbounded landscape.
 This approach showed that variation in individual araçari movement rates directly influences the shape of estimated seed dispersal kernels and the number of long-distance dispersal events for Virola seeds.
 Additionally, to infer the tail behavior of generated seed dispersal kernels under varying levels of disperser heterogeneity, we include an approach using statistics of extremes, which is rarely used to explore species interactions in the ecological field.
 We found that models ignoring underlying variation in animal movement rates are unable to predict seeds reaching distant locations (beyond 5km) and underestimate the variance of dispersal kernels and percentage of long-distance seed dispersal events.
 We suggest that the modeling approaches described in this paper can be a simple method to incorporate intraspecific variation of animal movement in future frugivore-generated seed dispersal kernels.

 CHAPTER 2